genoinosonda/genoinosonda/README.md

 I am currently specializing in the development of web systems, using technologies such as: HTML, CSS, Javascript, React, Node and Python.

 My biggest professional achievement so far was founding a technology company focused on developing solutions for the broiler industry.
-I participated in several processes, from the initial development of the MVP to the capture of private investment funds, in which they total approximately R$ 4M.
+I participated in several processes, from the initial development of the MVP to the capture of private investment funds, in which they total approximately 2 million USD.

 Skill: